 - side dish: salad, veggie, or fruit

-The Menu: Think outside the casserole pan!
+The Meal Train Menu: Think outside the casserole pan!

 This is the area I had the most to learn about the whole concept of mommy meals.
-I used to be more concerned about food that would transport well and that would be easy on the recipient to get to the table.
+I used to be more concerned about food that would travel well and that would be easy on the recipient to get to the table.
 To me, the thing that fit that criteria best was ALWAYS a casserole.

-Nothing on this list requires more than a simple reheating, popping in the oven to bake, or a simple boiling of water for noodles.
+Nothing on this meal train list requires more than a simple reheating, popping in the oven to bake, or a simple boiling of water for noodles.
 Just be sure to wash and prep/chop everything you possibly can.
 You want to deliver a meal that mostly just needs final assembly on a plate.

-30 Days of Mommy Meals:
+30 Days of Meal Train Recipes:

 - Taco Bar: prepared meat filling, tortillas, homemade salsa, corn, and chopped/prepared veggie toppings